SSENSE/node-cucumber-testrail-sync/README.md

 This module has two main features:

-> It can synchronize test cases from TestRail to `.feature` files on your local filesystem.
+> It can test cases from TestRail to `.feature` files on your local filesystem.

+> It can automatically push test results to TestRail.

+## Installation

+> npm i cucumber-testrail-sync [-g]

+## Usage: *synchronize test cases from TestRail*

 We propose the following collaborative workflow for BDD testing:

 ![Synchronize test cases!](images/sync-scenarios.png)

 ------------

-> It can automatically push test results back to TestRail.

-## Installation

-> npm i cucumber-testrail-sync [-g]

-## Usage (test cases synchronization)

 At the root of your project, create the `.testrail-sync.js` file.